MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

         navigationTable;
 ```

-After copying this into our extension file, we will update our `TripPinNavTable` function to add the navigation table fields.
+After copying this into your extension file, you'll update your `TripPinNavTable` function to add the navigation table fields.

 ```
 TripPinNavTable = (url as text) as table =>